pragyasingh1729/ForecastingStockAndOtherThings/README.md

 #### Credits

-Special thanks to **RitvikMaths** for introducing the concepts and providing a foundational model for implementation.
-His videoes were helpful in understanding of these time series forecasting techniques.
+Special thanks to **RitvikMath** for introducing the concepts and providing a foundational model for implementation.
+His videos helped me understand these time series forecasting techniques.